Skip to main content

 *** zstd command line interface 64-bits v1.4.8, by Yann Collet ***

-If no version information is displayed, install zstd using the following commands:
+If no version information appears, install zstd with:

 sudo apt update